nikcode9/overview/README.rst

 The process for fixing a security issue is as follows:

-1. PR for bug fix made against the Collection
+1. PR for bug fix made against the Collection.
-2. PR gets merged into Collection
+2. PR gets merged into Collection.
-3. Raise PR directly against ``ansible/ansible:stable-2.9`` (ie not a backport) including a ``changelogs/fragments/`` file
+3. Raise PR directly against ``ansible/ansible:stable-2.9`` (ie not a backport) including a ``changelogs/fragments/`` file.

 The changes in the PR against ``ansible/ansible:stable-2.9`` should be as close as possible to the changes in the collection original PR, and you should add a reference to the collection PR in the ``ansible/ansible`` PR.